Negishi-Tako/adsb-receiver/README.md

 - Enter a Cloudflared service token
 - Install Prometheus Node Exporter (optional)
 - Install and configure UFW firewall (optional)

+## Disclaimer

+Please be aware of the following when using this script:

+1. **Legal Responsibility**
+   You are solely responsible for any issues arising from the use of this script.
+Please ensure that you comply with the laws and regulations applicable in your region or country, and seek legal advice if necessary before use.

+2. **Adherence to Terms of Service**
+   This script install with certain services (e.g., PiAware, Cloudflare, etc.).
+Please make sure to follow the terms of service and policies of these service providers, and avoid any actions that may violate them.

+3. **Security and Privacy**
+   We are not responsible for any security or privacy issues that may arise from the use of this script.
+Please review and ensure that the script aligns with your security and privacy standards before use.

+By using this script, you acknowledge and agree to the above conditions.

 ## License
 This project is licensed under the MIT License.